 Appellant also satisfies the EAJA requirement that his net worth at the time his appeal was filed did not exceed \$2,000,000.
 28 U.S.C. § 2412(d)(2)(B).
-Mr. Maldonado had a net worth under \$2,000,000 on the date this action was commenced.
+Mr. Hageman had a net worth under \$2,000,000 on the date this action was commenced.
 See Paragraph 3 of the fee agreement filed with the Court.
-Therefore, Mr. Maldonado is a person eligible to receive an award under the EAJA.
+Therefore, Mr. Hageman is a person eligible to receive an award under the EAJA.

-C. The Position of the Secretary Was Not Substantially Justified

-In White v.
+C. The Position of the Secretary Was Not Substantially Justified In White v.
 Nicholson, 412 F.3d 1314 (Fed.
 Cir.
 2004) the Federal Circuit applied the totality of the circumstances test and noted that "EAJA requires that the record must supply the evidence of the Government's substantial justification."
+412

-412 F.3d at 1316.
-The Secretary's position during proceedings before the Agency or the Court was not reasonable, either in law or in fact, and accordingly the Secretary's position was not substantially justified at either the administrative or litigation stage in this case.
-There thus is nothing substantially justified in the Board's failure to provide an adequate statement of reasons or bases.
+F.3d at 1316.
+The Secretary's position during proceedings before the Agency and in Court was not reasonable, either in law or in fact, and accordingly the Secretary's position was not substantially justified at either the administrative or litigation stage in this case.
+There thus is nothing substantially justified in the Board's failure to ensure substantial compliance with its December 2017 remand order or in its failure to provide an adequate statement of reasons or bases.

 Moreover, there is no evidence that special circumstances exist in Appellant's case that would make an award of reasonable fees and expenses unjust.
 28 U.S.C. § 2412(d)(1)(A).